vietbuiminh/force-academic-mk/_pages/about.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/banners/IMG_1728 2.JPG
   caption: "Mississippi River in Autumn"
-excerpt: I am the Guarini Postdoctoral Fellow in the Department of Earth Sciences at Dartmouth College, where I use field-based geochronology and sediment coring, remote sensing, and computational modeling to study how river systems respond to changes in climate and base level (the water level at a river’s mouth), and sedimentation (either driven by glaciation or agriculture).
+excerpt: I am the Guarini Postdoctoral Fellow in the Department of Earth Sciences at Dartmouth College, where I use remote sensing, laboratory experiments, and field-based geochronology and sediment coring to study periglacial (cold, freeze-thaw regions typically with permafrost) and paraglacial (regions recovering from the impacts of glaciation) landscape processes.
 ---

-I’m interested in using natural systems to address broad geomorphic questions and connecting field-based and modeling approaches to understand the impacts of climate and land use change on Earth’s landscapes.
+I’m interested in using natural systems to address broad geomorphic questions and connecting field-based and remote-sensing approaches to understand the impacts of climate and deglaciation on Earth’s landscapes.

 I received my PhD from the University of Minnesota and graduated from Carleton College with a BA in Geology.
 Before starting my PhD I worked for a few years in the non-profit and local government sectors focusing on community outreach and public education relating to water pollution in the Twin Cities Metro Area.
 To learn more about my current projects, see my Research Page.